Heralding a new era of African Safaris

 ETOSHA NATIONAL PARK – MUSHARA LODGE – lODGE

-Driving north from Windhoek along the (B1) main road, today will be a leisurely experience in order to adapt to driving your Avis Safari Camper.
+Driving north from Windhoek along the (B1) main road, today will be a leisurely experience to adapt to driving your Avis Safari Camper.
 The main bitumen roads in Namibia are in very good condition.
-The gravel roads are also well maintained and long distances can be traveled very comfortably.
-Your journey today will be entirely on these well maintained major roads.
-Traffic is not expected to be heavy.
+The gravel roads are also well maintained and long distances can be travelled very comfortably.
+Our journey today will be entirely on these well maintained major roads.
 Most Australians find the Namibian outback scenery bares a remarkable similarity to the Australian desert outback.

 ETOSHA NATIONAL PARK – HALALI CAMP – CAMPING

-Today you commence your leisurely 3-day exploration of the wonders of Etosha National Park.
-After breakfast load up the vehicles and though it is only 90 kms via the most direct tracks to your next camp, your route options are many depending on weather and recent wildlife movements in this area of the park.
+Today we commence our leisurely 3-day exploration of the wonders of Etosha National Park.
+After breakfast load up the vehicles and though it is only 90km via the most direct tracks to our next camp, our route options may vary depending on weather and recent wildlife movements in this area of the park.

-Expect to travel much more then 90 kms today.
+Expect to travel much more than 90km today.
 These decisions will be made on a day to day basis.
-The roads within the park are regularly graded and your 4wd vehicles with their modified suspension and safety features will just add that extra degree of comfort and security to your driving experience.
+The roads within the park are regularly graded and our 4WD vehicles with their modified suspension and safety features will just add that extra degree of comfort and security to your driving experience.

 THE MAMMALS OF ETOSHA